dotnet/corefx/Documentation/project-docs/standard-platform.md

 - Lower versions are always compatible with higher versions.

 ## Relationship to Platforms
 The .NET Platform Standard is not a platform in and of itself.
-It is a standard that platforms are implemented against.
-The .NET Platform Standard defines reference assemblies (contracts) that platforms implement.
-[These contracts are defined by CoreFX](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/standard-platform.md#list-of-net-corefx-apis-and-their-associated-net-standard-platform-version-tentative) and are either implemented in CoreFX as stand-alone managed code, or provided by a specific platform.
-For example, [System.Xml.XDocument](https://github.com/dotnet/corefx/tree/master/src/System.Xml.XDocument/src) is implemented as stand-alone managed code in CoreFx, but is an anchored assembly in .NET Framework.
+It is a standard that platforms are implemented to.
+The .NET Platform Standard defines reference assemblies (contracts) that platforms must implement.
+These reference assemblies (ie. the standard) are defined in the [CoreFX repo](https://github.com/dotnet/corefx).

 ![Platform Standard and Library](https://cloud.githubusercontent.com/assets/8228359/11072769/52bc69d6-879c-11e5-8640-d92f9ee1e2d9.png)